Bsingh2697/EthereumWalletContract/README.md

 # Ethereum Wallet Contract Hardhat Project

-This project is the has the contract code, deployment script and test cases for the contract.
+This project is the has the contract code, deployment script and test cases for the Ethereum Wallet marketplace contract.

 Try running some of the following tasks: